-Next, add your ground walnuts and spices, stir to combine and cook for a minute or two, just to get the walnuts and spice really nice and toasted and fragrant.
+Next, mix your ground walnuts, spices and garlic in a small bowl and then add to the pot, stir to combine and cook for a minute or two, just to get the walnuts and spices really nice, toasted and fragrant.

 Also, a word about your ground walnuts — Georgians will typically use an old school hand-crank stainless steel meat grinder to grind your walnuts, but if you don’t have this, you can zip them in a food processor until they reach the consistency of coarse sand.
 If you don’t have either of these items, then you can do what I do and that is chop them about as fine as you can, transfer them to a plastic bag, and then roll over them with a rolling pin until the desired is met.